 Garment Mending Services

 Do you have a beloved garment that needs a little TLC?
 Let me repair it for you!
+I specialize in visible mending, upcycling, vintage garment repair, and tshirt repair and alteration, but I'm happy to discuss whatever you have in mind!

 How does it work?